rightjs/rightjs-docs/docs/en/ui/calendar.md

 Right Calendar has the following features:

 * Allows to pick dates and times
-* Supports multiple months in a greed
+* Supports multiple months in a grid
 * Supports date/time limits
 * Can be used as an inline widget
 * Can automatically initialize on input fields as a helper